Top-N: Equivariant set and graph generation without exchangeability: Introduction

-We benchmark our creation method on both set and graph generation tasks: it reveals that Top-n is able to better exploit the compositional structure of some problems (on a set version of MNIST), to extrapolate to larger sets and fit more closely the true distribution (on a dataset of synthetic molecule-like structures in 3D), and to generate realistic graphs (on the QM9 chemical dataset).
-Overall, our work provides new theoretical foundations for one-shot set and graph generation and a more efficient method that contributes to the development of effective learning-based methods for drug discovery.
+We benchmark Top-n on both set and graph generation tasks: it is able to reconstruct the data more accurately on a set version of MNIST, generalize better on the CLEVR object detection dataset, fit more closely the true distribution on a dataset of synthetic molecule-like structures in 3D, and generate realistic molecular graphs on QM9.